 Is there a rehearsal for the ceremonies?

 Yes!
-Rehearsal for Undergraduate Commencement is held on Friday, May 16 at 2:30 p.m. in the Park Center Alumni Arena.
+Rehearsal for Undergraduate Commencement is held on Friday, May 16 at 2:30 p.m. at the Stadium Complex.
+Please report to the home stands at the Stadium Complex.
 All students are strongly encouraged to attend.

-What time should I be at the Park Center, Corey Gymnasium, on Commencement Day?
+What time should I be at the Stadium Complex on Commencement Day?

-Graduates attending Ceremony A should report to Park Center Corey Gymnasium in gowns at 8:30 a.m.
-Those attending Ceremony B should report to Park Center Corey Gymnasium in gowns at 1:30 p.m.
+Graduates attending Ceremony A should enter the stadium at the visitor's gate and report at the check-in tent at 8 a.m.
+Those attending Ceremony B should report at 1 p.m.

 How long will the ceremony last?

 The processions will begin promptly at 9:30 a.m. and 2:30 p.m.
-The length of the ceremony is approximately two hours.
+The length of the ceremony is approximately two and a half hours.

 How will the degrees be conferred?

 Degrees are conferred prior the students crossing the stage.
-Each Dean will acknowledge the candidates by School and degree and then the President will confer the degrees all at once.
+Each dean will acknowledge the candidates by school and degree and then the president will confer the degrees all at once.
 This is when the students will officially move their tassel across their cap.
-Following the conferal, all students will be announced individually.
+Following the conferral, all students will be announced individually.

-An hour before the Commencement ceremony, students will check in at the Park Center Corey Gymnasium.
-They will receive a three-inch x five-inch card with his or her first and last name.
+An hour and a half before the Commencement ceremony, students will check in at the Stadium Complex.
+They will receive a three-inch by five-inch card with his or her first and last name.
 Students then choose a row to line up in and may line up with their friends.
-They will remain in this order as they proceed into the Park Center Alumni Arena.
+They will remain in this order as they proceed into the stands.

 As students reach the stage, they will hand the card received at check-in to the person at the microphone, who will read the student's name.
 Two readers are positioned at the top of the ramp and will alternate reading the student names.
 Those with names that might be difficult to pronounce are asked to write a phonetic pronunciation of your name when you check-in prior to the ceremony AND give the reader the correct pronunciation just before the name is read.